awsdocs/aws-sct-user-guide/doc_source/CHAP_SchemaConversionTool.DW.SaveAndApply.md

 + Vertica: `AWS_VERTICA_EXT`

-For more information, see [Using the AWS Schema Conversion Tool Extension Pack Custom Python Library](CHAP_SchemaConversionTool.ExtensionPack.DW.md)\.
+For more information, see [ Using the Custom Python Library for the AWS SCT Extension Pack](CHAP_ExtensionPack.md#CHAP_SchemaConversionTool.ExtensionPack.DW)\.

 ## Python Libraries<a name="CHAP_SchemaConversionTool.DW.SaveAndApply.Py"></a>

 To create custom functions in Amazon Redshift, you use the Python language\.
 Use the AWS SCT extension pack to install python libraries for your Amazon Redshift database\.
-For more information, see [Using the AWS Schema Conversion Tool Extension Pack Custom Python Library](CHAP_SchemaConversionTool.ExtensionPack.DW.md)\.
+For more information, see [ Using the Custom Python Library for the AWS SCT Extension Pack](CHAP_ExtensionPack.md#CHAP_SchemaConversionTool.ExtensionPack.DW)\.